lixinW/ship-hats-docs/web-app-tutorial.md

 3. Observe .gitlab-ci.yml. `WORKING_DIR=pythonapp` and `OUTPUT_ARTEFACT=$WORKING_DIR/pythonapp.zip` has been defined.
 WORKING_DIR is referenced by BUILD.gitlab-ci.yml as it will run the build command in the directory to produce an OUTPUT_ARTEFACT.
 OUTPUT_ARTEFACT should be the path to the file of the binary or zipped folder that is to be eventually deployed.
 It is also used by compliance later for scanning and signing as well as for verification of checksum.

-# Checkpoint 3 - Configure Test
+# Checkpoint 3 - Configure test

 We need to define the app-specific way of testing the webapp, which can be done in TEST.gitlab-ci.yml file.
 Unit/integration testing, language-based linting, framework-based dependency checks and E2E testing should be included here.